Haz-Test/cmajor/docs/LanguageGuide/main.md

 ### `external` Constants

 The `external` keyword can be applied to variables declared in any namespace or processor.
-They cannot have an initial value, because their value will be supplied by the hosting environment that loads the proram.
+They cannot have an initial value, because their value will be supplied by the hosting environment that loads the program.
 For patches, see the patch specification document for details of how external data can be provided.

 ```cpp
 namespace N